tksh164/aumid-stopgap-tools/README.md

     .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 \"Vault1 - Obsidian\" obsidian://open?vault=Vault1'
     ```

     - The **mklnkwaumid** creates `D:\temp\Obsidian-Vault1.lnk` file and sets `Tksh164.Obsidian.Vault1` to the shortcut file as an AppUserModelID.
-You can specify your own AppUserModelID, but it's should follow the [AppUserModelID form](#appusermodelid-form) and unique for each group on the taskbar.
+You can specify your own AppUserModelID, but it's should be follow the [AppUserModelID form](#appusermodelid-form).
+Also, it should be unique for each group on the taskbar.
     - The `D:\temp\Obsidian-Vault1.lnk` will launches the **runwaumid** with parameters.
     - The **runwaumid** executes `obsidian://open?vault=Vault1` then find the window that has `Vault1 - Obsidian` partially in the window's title text.
 After found the window, the **runwaumid** sets `Tksh164.Obsidian.Vault1` to the window as an AppUserModelID.
     - It is important that specify the same AppUserModelID both the shortcut (created by **mklnkwaumid**) and the window (executed via **runwaumid**) for grouping the pinned icon and windows.